kubeflow/community/proposals/wgs/automl/charter.md

 #### Cross-cutting and Externally Facing Processes

-- Coordinating with Training WG to make sure that all distributed training jobs can be used in AutoML Experiments.
+- Coordinating with Training WG to make sure that all distributed training jobs can be used in AutoML experiments.
 - Coordinating with Control Plane WG to ensure that AutoML manifests are properly deployed with Kubeflow.
 - Coordinating with Central Dashboard WG to correct integration with AutoML UI.
-- Coordinating with release teams to ensure that the AutoML features can be released properly
+- Coordinating with release teams to ensure that the AutoML features can be released properly.

 ### Out of scope